Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 This method returns a new shape, which is a scaled original shape with a coefficient equal to the specified value of scale.
 It uses the tool *ShapeCustom_TrsfModification*.

-@subsubsection occt_shg_4_2_3 Conversion of curves and surfaces to BSpline *ShapeCustom_BSplineRestriction.* allows approximation of surfaces, curves and 2D curves with a specified degree, max number of segments, 2d tolerance and 3d tolerance.
+@subsubsection occt_shg_4_4_3 Conversion of curves and surfaces to BSpline

+*ShapeCustom_BSplineRestriction* allows approximation of surfaces, curves and 2D curves with a specified degree, maximum number of segments, 2d tolerance and 3d tolerance.
 If the approximation result cannot be achieved with the specified continuity, the latter can be reduced.

 The method with all parameters looks as follows:
 ~~~~~